ZenStein/BigBearStack/README.md

 # BigBearStack
-FAQ board for the communit of BigBearLake, CA
+FAQ board for the community of BigBearLake, CA